-See our participating dentists immediately if you notice any of the following:
+See our approved dentists immediately if you notice any of the following:

 Bacteria, viruses and fungi occur naturally in the mouth.
 The body's natural defense and regular oral hygiene generally keep them in check.
 However, under some situations, they may proliferate and impede or defeat the body's defenses.